matolks/course-scheduler/README.md

 ---

-### Notes

-- The database is created automatically on first run using Apache Derby
-- No additional setup is required

 ## Notes

-- The application operates on a selected **current semester**
+- The application operates on a selected current semester.
-- All course and scheduling operations are scoped to that semester
+- Course and scheduling operations are scoped to the current semester.
-- Waitlist promotion is handled automatically upon student removal
+- The Apache Derby database is created automatically on first run.
+- No external database setup is required.

 ---